adamdonen/champion/index.md

 ## **CRASHED Rice (8th Place)**

 Your season was derailed faster than Rashee Rice was driving during his car crash.
-Sincere McCormick at flex in the first round of the playoffs was never going to get it done, but as a multi-time winner, you’ll get no sympathy from me. 🫡
+Sincere McCormick at flex in the first round of the playoffs, is all that needs to be said.
+Thank you for stealing the final playoff spot from an actual contender, and making my road to victory that much easier 🫡

 <div class="responsive-video">
   <video controls>